Hello and Welcome!

 In addition to exploring and finding ways to connect here, you’ll find links to participate in my projects related to proximity thinking and sustainable variety.

 Sustainable variety?
 What’s that?
 Well, I’ve always been interested in what makes life great.
 What makes people feel alive, excited, vital and engaged?
+What makes life enjoyable?
 I think a good answer is what I call “sustainable variety.”
 You could say it’s variety that continues and grows.
 It’s variety that doesn’t become static, yet also isn’t so great that it becomes chaotic.
 You could say that sustainable variety, in many ways, is what nature does.
 Yet I don’t think sustainable variety just accidentally happens, at least on a consistent basis.
 I do think there are things we can to do to increase our chances having sustainable variety.
 That’s what I pursue.

 To understand more about sustainable variety, you’ll need a little backstory about proximity thinking.
 Why?
 I think sustainable proximities and sustainable variety reinforce each other.